 If you have to use a mobile phone, use the speakerphone, and hold it at arm's length away from your head.

 Doctors Weigh In On Phone Brain Cancer Links

 Return to Site Map

-amount away brain call distance frequency getting less mhz microwave mobile oven people phone radiation signal speakerphone strength times transmitter
+amount away brain call distance frequency getting mhz microwave mobile oven people phone radiation signal speakerphone strength times transmitter

 Site by Linkworks® 2005-2019.
 Definitely read the disclaimer before trying anything from this website.